foobar167/articles/Machine_Learning/ml-best-ideas-2020/ml-best-ideas.md

 ## Quick summary

 Do more with less data.
-Use Machine Learning in your expert domain area and solve everyday life practical problems with this tool.
+Use Machine Learning in **your** expert domain area to solve everyday life practical problems with this tool.
 Make learning a habit.
 Keep learning even if you don't understand something, because the key difference between people that succeed and people that fail is tenacity.